[playht_player width=”100%” height=”175″ voice=”Richard (en-US)”]

 Add the science of sleep to your efforts for the best results.
 Keep blue light to a minimum and end all screen use early.
 Watch your caffeine and alcohol intake.
 Eat protein in the morning for the best results, and get exercise early in the day.

 Before long, you’ll be the one saying, “Me?
 I’m not a night owl.
 I love early mornings!”Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.